 - Upon the first login, your Contacts list will be a list of all users in your OnSIP organization in alphabetical order.

 You have the option to add custom contacts as well.
 These are contacts outside of your organization.
-Simply tap the "+" (plus sign) and type in their name and the 11-digit phone number or SIP address in the corresponding fields.
+Simply tap the "+" (plus sign) at the top and type in their name and the 11-digit phone number or SIP address in the corresponding fields.
 Select the Create Contact button to add your custom contact(s) to your list.

 It's also possible to call your iPhone contacts (not available for Android) by opening the contact, long-pressing the phone icon, and selecting "OnSIP" as the method of calling them.